ionic-team/capacitor/site/docs-md/cordova/index.md

 # Cordova and PhoneGap

-<p class="intro">Apache Cordova (and Adobe PhoneGap), created in 2008, is an open source framework that enables web developers to use their HTML, CSS, and JavaScript content to create a native application for a variety of mobile and desktop platforms.</p>
+<p class="intro">Apache Cordova (and Adobe PhoneGap), created in 2008, is an open source project that enables web developers to use their HTML, CSS, and JavaScript content to create a native application for a variety of mobile and desktop platforms.</p>

 <p class="intro">For more details on the history of Cordova and more details on how it works, <a href="https://ionicframework.com/enterprise/resources/articles/what-is-apache-cordova" target="_blank">please see here</a>.</p>